 Just this past month, I closed an additional $2 million.
 TomorrowVentures tripled their initial investment, and Charles Schwab former chief marketing officer Becky Saeger invested too.
 We’ve also signed more brand-name advertisers including Oppenheimer Funds and Mint.com, owned by Intuit.

 With that money, we’re ready to expand the depth and breadth of our reach and content.
 Last month, we launched MoreWorth, financial advice geared to executive, affluent women, and CreateWorth, geared to entrepreneurs.
 We plan to grow our number of subscribers to 500,000 by the end of the year.

 CreateWorth is a community of entrepreneurs who talk revenue, profit, and scale, in order to master the nuts-and-bolts of building a successful business.
 Get started on your dream job today and sign up here for CreateWorth.

 After many months of endless work and conversations, I'm blessed with 20+ investors (more, if you count angels who have invested through networks), and everyone is supportive and enthusiastic.
 It's an honor to have capital to grow my dream enterprise.

+Editor's note: DailyWorth CEO Amanda Steinberg is co-hosting Founder Friday New York on February 3, 2012.
+FREE RSVP for the event here.
 About the guest blogger: Amanda Steinberg is Founder and CEO of DailyWorth, giving women key insights into building real net worth.
 DailyWorth is the go-to source about personal finance for smart, ambitious women.
 Since its inception in January 2009, DailyWorth has garnered 250,000+ subscribers.
 While DailyWorth is headquartered in NYC, Amanda lives in Philadelphia with her two children and her iPhone.
 Follow her on Twitter at @AmandaSteinberg.